kristofg/rifec/README.txt

 rifec.pl is a standalone program that receives images from Eye-Fi cards and stores them to disk.

-It works great with my Pro X2 card running firmware 5.0001 (all the 4.x versions I have tried worked fine as well).
+It works great with my Pro X2 cards running firmware 5.0018 (all the other 5.x and 4.x versions I have tried worked fine as well).
 Feedback from people who have tested other cards and versions is welcome.

 I have only tested it on Linux, but making it run on other Unix variants should be trivial.
 It is written in Perl 5, uses some CPAN